commontoolsinc/RFC/rfc/sigil.md

 #### Resolution Behavior

-Query sigils resolve to the current value at the specified location within the target fact's `is` field.
+Embed sigils resolve to the current value at the specified location within the target fact's `is` field.
 When the target fact changes, all references automatically reflect the new value.

-**Write Behavior**: When a query sigil is assigned a new value, the sigil itself is overwritten and replaced with the new value.
+**Write Behavior**: When an embed sigil is assigned a new value, the sigil itself is overwritten and replaced with the new value.
 The target fact remains unchanged.

 #### Example